-QUEENSLAND is preparing for the invasion of an aggressive and exotic pest that threatens to spread dengue fever to southern capitals and could mean the end of the outdoor barbecue.
+Queensland is preparing for the invasion of an aggressive and exotic pest that threatens to spread dengue fever to southern capitals.
+It could mean the end of the outdoor barbecue.

 Queensland scientists have begun breeding the Asian tiger mosquito also know as “The BBQ Stopper”, a highly invasive species with the ability to bite dozens of times a minute.

 They’re closely studying the country’s only colony of the dreaded mozzie, caged behind a series of locked doors in Brisbane’s QIMR Berghofer Medical Research Institute.